This is general information only and details can vary from study to study

 A training meeting is held for assessors before any marking commences.

-Attendance at the training meeting is compulsory - an appointed assessor who does not attend the meeting will not be permitted to assesss.
+Training meetings are usually full-day events running from 9:00am - 5:00pm and may occur on a weekday or during a weekend.
+Attendance at the training meeting is compulsory - an appointed assessor who does not attend the meeting will not be permitted to assess.
+The main purpose of the Assessor Training Meeting is to ensure consistent and independent application of the Assessment Guide.

 At each training meeting there will be information regarding the VCAA's requirement for confidentiality and security of student response and practice marking.
 The meeting will also include the procedures, timelines and expectations associated with the marking process.